VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_6 Low-Level-Dropper_DSC/Chapter_6 LAB_Playbook.md

 </details>

-If you are unable to complete the assembly code at this time, you can use the assembly code from the solution and paste it into the ``syscalls.asm`` file in the **syscall dropper POC**. **Note** that the syscalls IDs are for Windows 10 Enterprise 22H2 and may not work for your target.
+If you are unable to complete the assembly code at this time, you can use the assembly code from the solution and paste it into the ``syscalls.asm`` file in the **direct syscall dropper poc**. **Note** that the syscalls IDs are for Windows 10 Enterprise 22H2 and may not work for your target.
 You may need to replace the syscalls IDs with the correct syscalls IDs for your target Windows version.

 <details>
     <summary>Solution</summary>